IBM/cloud-native-starter/documentation/DemoAuthentication.md

 You can use [IBM App ID](https://console.bluemix.net/catalog/services/appid) or you can use an OpenID identity provider of your choice.

-Before running the scripts below, make sure you can [access the IBM Cloud](SetupIBMCloudAccess.md).
+>Before running the scripts below, make sure you can [access the IBM Cloud](SetupIBMCloudAccess.md) and you did setup the local [Minikube environment](SetupLocalEnvironment.md).

 **Create new App ID service instance**